 - Sexual assault

 When a violation involves one of these factors, then the offense is treated as a Class C felony.
-A Wilton protective order lawyer could seek to prove that any alleged violation lacked this type of violent behavior.
+A Wilton attorney could seek to prove that any alleged violation of a protective order lacked this type of violent behavior.

 What is a Standing Criminal Protective Order?